Who Dares Challenge Cooper’s Safety Rules?

 On the range, it's safe to treat every gun is if it's loaded.
 Because if you're wrong, the worst thing that happens is you get a click instead of a bang.
 But targets don't carry knives or shoot back.
 On the street, that "click" is going to sound a hell of a lot louder than the bang you were expecting.

-Making the wrong assumption on the street could get you killed.
+Making the wrong assumption about your gun's status on the street could get you hurt.

 If anything, we take extra time when doing an administrative load.
 The first load of the day is our opportunity to double-check everything.
 We confirm a round is chambered, the slide is completely forward and in battery, we give the mag a quick tug to make sure it's properly seated.